 - Tight Access Point: There may be only one small door that allows access to the crawl space, and this door may be located in some inconvenient place, like a bedroom closet or kitchen pantry.

-How Urgent Is This?
+How Urgent Is It?

 For anything dealing with water, low light, and enclosed spaces, the best answer is usually that you should do this immediately.
 But how immediate is immediate?

 Water can sit in the crawl space for months or even years without having any overt adverse effect on your house.
 This may give you the deceptive impression that everything will be fine for the length of your ownership of the house.
-However, over the long term, you are in for trouble: standing water can damage the house's foundation; wooden beams and joists will begin to rot; strains of mold can develop.
+However, over the long term, you are in for trouble: standing water can damage the house's foundation; wooden beams and joists will begin to rot; various strains of mold can develop.
 Even if you are fine with standing water in your crawl space, you will be required to fix the problem when it comes time to sell the house.